Bakrie Group

 The Bakrie Group is an Indonesian conglomerate founded by Achmad Bakrie in 1942.
-It has interests across various industries including mining, oil and gas, property development, infrastructure, plantations, media and telecommunications.
-The group is one of the largest business groups in Indonesia, with 10 companies listed on the Indonesia Stock Exchange.
+It has ownership shares in various industries, including mining, oil and gas, property development, infrastructure, plantations, media, and telecommunications.
+The group is one of the largest business groups in Indonesia, with 10 of its companies listed on the Indonesia Stock Exchange.

-Today, the group is headed by Nirwan Bakrie and Indra Bakrie (sons of Achmad Bakrie) as co-chairpersons.
-Aburizal Bakrie, Achmad's eldest son, chaired the group from 1999 to 2004 but stepped back to become a politician, holding ministerial positions from 2004 to 2009 and Chairman-ship of the Golkar Party from 2009 to 2014.
+The group is currently headed by Nirwan Bakrie and Indra Bakrie, sons of Achmad Bakrie, who serve as co-chairpersons.
+Aburizal Bakrie, Achmad Bakrie's eldest son, chaired the group from 1999 to 2004 before entering politics.
+He held ministerial positions from 2004 to 2009 and served as chairman of the Golkar Party from 2009 to 2014.

 Anindya Bakrie, Aburizal's son, became CEO of Bakrie & Brothers in 2019 and chairman of the Indonesian Chamber of Commerce in 2024.